Ethernet cables are everywhere. They are the workhorses of the wired network world.

-Typically, Ethernet cables are used to provide an internet connection, connect devices to a local network.
+Typically, Ethernet cables are used to provide an internet connection, and connect devices to a local network.
 They plug into Ethernet ports on a variety of devices.

 The most common use for an Ethernet cable is connecting a WiFi router or modem to the internet entry port or telephone line.
 It can also be used to hardwire devices like TVs, computers and other devices that require the internet or a network to work.

 Ethernet Cable Structure

 There are several different structures when it comes to ethernet cables.
 The most common structure is the Twisted Pair cable.

 Two wires inside the cable are twisted together.
 Twisted Pairs is the industry standard cable.
 They have the best results in terms of maximum length and speed drops.
 They are only beaten in performance by fibre-optic cabling.